cypress-io/cypress-documentation/content/api/commands/attachfile.md

 cy.get('input[type=file]').attachFile('file.json', { force: true })
 ```

-In many cases in modern applications, the underlaying file input is hidden from view, and activated by a user clicking on a button.
+In many cases in modern applications, the underlying file input is hidden from view, and activated by a user clicking on a button.
 In these cases, you will need to tell Cypress to ignore its actionability checks and attach the file even though a user would not be able to directly activate the file input.

 ### From a fixture
 ```javascript